hyperstack-org/hyperstack/docs/authorization-policies.md

 regulate_instance_connections { teams }
 ```

-#### Class Names, Instances and Ids
+#### Class Names, Instances and IDs

 While establishing connections, classes are represented as their fully scoped name, and instances are represented as the class name plus the result of calling `id` on the instance.

-Typically connections are made to ActiveRecord models, and if those are in the `app/models/public` folder everything will work fine.
+Typically connections are made to ActiveRecord models, and if those are in the `app/hyperloop/models` folder everything will work fine.

 #### Acting User

-HyperMesh looks for an `acting_user` method typically defined in the ApplicationController and would normally pick up the current session user, and return an appropriate object.
+Hyperloop looks for an `acting_user` method typically defined in the ApplicationController and would normally pick up the current session user, and return an appropriate object.

 ```ruby
 class ApplicationController < ActiveController::Base